-Including two Practice Managers, eleven social workers are employed within the service, in addition to the Assistant Head of Business and Operations Manager.
-There also three administrators and a recruitment officer.
+Including two Practice Managers, ten social workers are employed within the service, in addition to the Assistant Head of Business and Operations Manager.
+There are also three administrators, a recruitment officer and a project worker.
 All social workers hold registration with the Northern Ireland Social Care Council (NISCC).
 Certificates of social work qualification and NISCC registration are verified on appointment and monitoring processes are in place to ensure social workers maintain their NISCC registration throughout their employment with the service.
 The Operations Manager is responsible for the effective functioning of the service and, with the Assistant Head of Business, for strategic development.
-Each Practice Manager line manages a team of social workers, and each has a distinct lead role within the service for the oversight and development of recruitment and support, respectively.
-All social workers employed have post-qualifying childcare and family placement experience, verified during the shortlisting process.
-The teams comprise a mix of fulltime and part time social workers with a range of family placement experience, for some staff, extending to over 30 years.
+Each Practice Manager line manages a team of social workers, and each has a distinct lead role within the service for the oversight and development of recruitment/assessment and support/development, respectively.
+All social workers employed have post-qualifying childcare and fostering/adoption experience, verified during the shortlisting process.
+The team comprises of a mix of full time and part time social workers with a range of fostering/adoption experience, for some staff, extending to over 30 years.